Jana-SG/niryo-ned2-robotic-sorting-system/README.md

 The robot continuously reads the digital input sensor (DI5) connected to the system.
 When an object arrives at the detection point:

--The IR sensor changes state
+- The IR sensor changes state
--The robot stops the conveyor
+- The robot stops the conveyor
--The robot begins the sorting process
+- The robot begins the sorting process

 This allows the robot to synchronize its actions with the arrival of objects on the conveyor.